reeflective/team/README.md

 // Since our teamserver offers its functionality through a gRPC layer,
 // our teamclients must have the corresponding client-side RPC client backend.
-// Create a gRPC teamclient backend. gTeamclient := grpc.NewClientFrom(gTeamserver)
+// Create an in-memory gRPC teamclient backend for the server to serve itself. gTeamclient := grpc.NewClientFrom(gTeamserver)

 // Create a new teamclient, registering the gRPC backend to it.